Were the Mayans Visited By Ancient Alien Gods?

 Did the Mayans Have Contact with Aliens?

 There continue to be inexplicable discoveries made regarding the ancient Mayans that inspire curiosity and fuel the idea that they may have been visited by ancient alien gods.
-The pyramids at Tikal are another anomaly that add to the intrigue, in the sense that they are 40 kilometers from a body of water.
-Typically, ancient civilizations would build cities on or near a large water source, however Tikal potentially hosted close to 100,000 citizens without one.
+The pyramids at Tikal are another anomaly that adds to the intrigue, in the sense that they are 40 kilometers from a body of water.
+Typically, ancient civilizations would build cities on or near a large water source, however, Tikal potentially hosted close to 100,000 citizens without one.
 The citizens would have gathered water from rainfall and stored it in reservoirs for use, but why would they go out of their way to build a massive city in such an inconvenient location?

 Von Däniken points to one of the glyphs on a stepped pyramid where an inscription claims that it was a spot where the ancient gods visited from the heavens.
 These pyramids were impressively built throughout the Mayan empire, with 60 of them found at Tikal alone.
 The more well-known Mayan pyramids, including the Temple of Quetzalcoatl, the Temple of the Sun and the Temple of the Moon are found at Teotihuacan.
 These pyramids align with the three stars in the belt of the constellation Orion, just like the pyramids at Giza.

 The pyramids were also built with a layer of Mica, a mineral not found anywhere in Central America.
-Mica would have had to been imported some 2,000 – 3,000 miles away, from modern day Brazil, without the luxury of wheels.
+Mica would have had to been imported some 2,000 – 3,000 miles away, from modern-day Brazil, without the luxury of wheels.
 Mica is highly conductive and is used for capacitors and other electrical means in our modern technology, making its presence all the more intriguing.
 Did aliens help the Mayans transport this conductive material to the pyramids for electrical purposes?

 Another interesting recent discovery below the temples at Teotihuacan was the presence of mercury.
 While mainstream archeology sees this as an ancient fascination with the shiny, but highly poisonous substance, others think that it may have been used as a fuel source for the ancient alien gods’ technology.
 Much like mica being a conductive mineral, mercury is also a conductor of electricity.
-Did the ancient Mayans go to such great length to store a lake of toxic mercury under their pyramids just to honor the dead or perform ceremonies?
+Did the ancient Mayans go to such great lengths to store a lake of toxic mercury under their pyramids just to honor the dead or perform ceremonies?
 Or were they using it to power mercurially advanced technology?